 Kathleen uses her experience, training, and coaching skills to help executives, teams, students, and individuals lead more effectively.
 She integrates Equine Assisted Learning (EAL) experiences and Clifton Strengths© to illuminate what horses can teach us about ourselves and how we work with others.
 This helps clients to develop more positive relationships and better communication, resulting in good leaders becoming great leaders and transforms working groups into high‐performing teams.

 She is the president of Equ-Insights, Execute Director of the ECHO Foundation, and serves on the National Board of Directors for the Equine Experiential Education Association (E3A).
-She is an E3A Certified Practitioner and has been a senior leader in higher education, nonprofit, and association management organizations for more than twenty years.
+She is an E3A Advanced Certified Practitioner with a specialty in corporate facilitation and has been a senior leader in higher education, nonprofit, and association management organizations for more than twenty years.
 Kathleen has taught graduate courses in Public and Nonprofit Administration and American Government and currently serves on the Master of Public Policy and Administration Advisory Board at the University of Tennessee.
 She earned a BA from Millsaps College and an MPA (Organizational Behavior, Policy and Program Evaluation) from the University of Tennessee.
 Her doctoral work is in Educational Leadership.

 Amy has been part of Hope for Hearts Farm since 2012.
 She is a Certified Equine Experiential Education Facilitator through E3A.
 Her passion is working with groups and organizations to assist them in identifying opportunities to strengthen their communication, relationship, teamwork and leadership skills.